 Heart disease and stroke

-Eating a healthy diet can reduce your risk of suffering from heart disease and stroke - the major causes of death worldwide.
-The number of deaths from heart disease have been decreasing in recent years but it is still the major cause of premature death (that is, before the age of 65) and a leading cause of ill health.
+Heart disease and stroke are a major cause of death worldwide.
+In the UK, heart disease by itself is the biggest single cause of death; 15% of male and 10% of female deaths in 2014.
+The number of deaths from heart disease have been decreasing in recent years but it is still one of the major cause of premature death (before 75 years) in the UK and a leading cause of ill health.
 But the good news is - it is largely preventable!
+Eating a healthy diet can help reduce your risk of heart disease and stroke.